theol-tuc/TTGD/README.md

 ---

 ## Note for Collaborators
-- **Do not commit large model binaries directly to git.**
+- **Do not commit any API keys or sensitive credentials to git.**
-- If you clone the repo and the model file is missing, download it manually or use Git LFS.
+- If you clone the repo, make sure to set up your own OpenAI API key for GPT-4V access.